Microsoft Edge - Overview

 Microsoft Edge brings you performance, security, and privacy, all in one browser.
 Browse the web anywhere with one seamless experience from your phone to your computer and other signed-in devices.

 Going forward Microsoft Edge will be the preferred browser at Southwest Tech.
 When a machine is re-imaged or replaced it will only come with Microsoft Edge installed.
-ITS will no longer backup data from other browsers when re-imaging or replacing hardware so it is highly advised you switch over to Edge to ensure your Favorites are not lost.
+ITS will no longer backup data from other browsers when re-imaging or replacing hardware so it is highly advised you switch over to Edge to ensure syncing is enabled so your Favorites are not lost.

 Campus devices logged in Staff/Faculty accounts are configured to automatically sign into Edge with user NetID and sync data.
+Although it should automatically sign in to sync, please double check to verify sync is on.
 Currently Edge syncs Favorites, Settings, Addresses, Passwords, Extensions, and Collections.
 This keeps your data securely stored on the cloud and prevents the loss of data due to a hardware failure or virus.
 Another added benefit is any machine that you sign into Edge with will immediately synchronize those settings, so you have the same experience not matter what device you are on.

 The latest version of Edge includes its own extensions store to add additional features.
-There are many extensions available through the Microsoft Edge Add-ons website.
-If you have a favorite extension that's not available in Edge Add-on website, Edge allows you install extensions from the Google Chrome web store.
+There are many extensions available through the Microsoft Edge Add-ons website that you would find available in other browsers.
+If you have a favorite extension that's not available in Edge Add-on website, Edge allows you install extensions from the Google Chrome web store as well.

 - Open Microsoft Edge.